omarhachach/goimage/README.md

 You can contact the author on Discord: Omar H#6299 or via email: [contact@omarh.net](mailto:contact@omarh.net).

 If you feel something is missing, or you find a bug, you can feel free to open an issue or a pull request.
-We will check your issue as soon as possible.
+We will check your issue or pull request as soon as possible.